danwahl/danwahl.github.io/_pages/st-peter.md

 This is what utopia looks like: a festival that ends before you're tired of it.
 Friends who become friends slowly, over years, the way rivers cut canyons.
 Heartbreak that teaches you something and then stops.
 I could describe it at length, but you're living it.
 You know.

 What you don't know is how we got here.
-You have the public story—everyone does.
+You have the public story; everyone does.
 The innovations from Peter's company, the rollout, the decade of implementation.
 You watched it happen.
 You probably remember where you were when the last factory farm closed, or when the childhood mortality rate hit zero, or when whatever personal threshold made it real for you was finally crossed.

 But there's another story underneath that one.
 I've never told it, and I'm not sure I ever will.
 Perhaps I'm writing this only for myself, to see if I can stand to look at it all at once.
 Perhaps I'm writing it for you, and I'll decide later whether you should read it.

-It begins—as these things do—with a classroom.
+It begins, as these things do, with a classroom.

-I was younger then.
-Not young, but younger.
+I was younger then, though hardly young.
 A professor of moral philosophy at a small college that thought well of itself.
 I taught a seminar each spring that I'd designed years earlier: a survey of contemporary ethics, structured around the question of what we owe to others.
 To distant others, to future others, to others who cannot speak for themselves.
 The students who took it were usually the earnest ones, the ones who still believed that ideas could change things.
 I loved them for that, even when I found them exhausting.

 Peter was one of these.